-Here are DFM principles that can make labor more scalable:
+Here are DFM principles that can make labor more scalable

 • Skill demands.
 These can be greatly minimized in the

-Research phase as discussed in Section 126.96.36.199) and the section
+Research phase as discussed in the matching section in the

 • Firedrills.
 Scalable products should be designed for quick and